ShunSakurai/check_forbidden/README.md

 - Add settings to specify CSV delimiters
 - Add an ability to handle non-memoQ files
 - Create forbidden term list for [Microsoft Style Guide](https://www.microsoft.com/Language/en-US/StyleGuides.aspx) as an example
+- Make the program callable from external programs

 ### Features not coming
 - Add file by dragging.
 The drag and drop feature is hard to use in tkinter
+- Mark and ignore false positives.
+It is technically difficult

 Please [let me know](https://app.asana.com/-/share?s=132227284282305-bvBtn99BajlghI1nePsyD62jRMGpbZdaHxdnO7Qps8Y-29199191293549) if you need any of the features as soon as possible.

 ## History
 "*" at the beginning means bug-fixing.
 For detailed history, please go to [Releases](https://github.com/ShunSakurai/check_forbidden/releases).

+### v.1.5.3, June 6, 2016
+- Display the heading row of the CSV file
+- * Resolve an issue where the result path candidate is not displayed
+- * Resolve an issue where the result button is pressable when disabled

 ### v1.5.0, June 1, 2016
 - Always make the first column of the CSV or the text file the forbidden term